- When Is The Best Time To discover Madeira

 - The 5 Most Beautiful Excursions in Madeira

 - What to Pack: Essential Clothing for Your Trip to Madeira

-Landscape and Nature
+2. Landscape And Nature

-The 5 Most Beautiful Excursions in Madeira
+Discover Madeira: the 5 Most Beautiful Excursions

 1. Levada do Caldeirão Verde

 The Levada do Caldeirão Verde is one of the best and most popular hikes in Madeira due to its natural beauty.
 The green vegetation, the high mountains, the waterfalls along the way and the surreal panorama, make this levada one of the unmissable on the island.

 Another factor that makes this path one of the most popular, is the ease with which it can be reached.

 The Levada do Caldeirão Verde is a 12km round trip trail.
 The duration is approximately 5 hours.
 It depends on the time you will spend looking around and photographing the wonders you will see.